-The Group's credit risk is primarily attributable to trade receivables, other receivables and deposits, pledged bank balances and bank balances.
+Credit risk refers to the risk that the Group's counterparties default on their contractual obligations resulting in financial losses to the Group.
+The Group's credit risk exposures are primarily attributable to trade receivables, other receivables and deposits, pledged bank balances and bank balances.

-The Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is the carrying amounts of the respective recognised financial assets as stated in the consolidated statement of financial position.
 The Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets.